Het HEM (https://hethem.nl/nl/Het-Hem/Mission, n.d.)

 I made structures from metal and hard plastics to let these flexible sculptures stand autonomously in space.

-The sculptures became expended into their full scope, standing throughout the whole building, using the different spaces of Het HEM.
-A special experience, photographed by Alina Fejzo.
+Hereby the sculptures became expanded into their full scope, standing throughout the building and using the different spaces of Het HEM.
+A special moment, documented by photographer Alina Fejzo.

-During the last period of my stay at Het HEM, I could remake my performance work Collective Loom.
-That came into being in 2018 as a 60-minute structured piece during Fringe Festival Amsterdam.
+During the last period of my stay, I could remake my performance work Collective Loom.
+That came into being in 2018 as a 60-minute structured choreography during Fringe Festival Amsterdam.

 Now, in 2020, I remade Collective Loom into a three-hour durational performance.
 And as a trained improvisation, the performers could ‘truly experience’, seizing possibilities 'in the moment'.

-We were inspired by the idea that everything happening is equally important; human is not above matter, and form with the space ‘one vibrating whole’.
+Inspired by the idea that everything is equally important; human is not above matter, but form ‘one vibrating whole’.

-Like in a gallery setting, the public was free to wander through the performance and decide their own place and time in the room.
-The work could be viewed from 360 degrees.
+The public was free to wander through the performance and decide their own time and place in the room, so that the work could be viewed from 360 degrees.

 High Tide exposition